vincentdjie/sql-carmen-san-diego/README.md

 #### Where In The World Is Carmen Sandiego?

 We're going to use what we've learned already about searching with SQL commands, and apply it to chase down and capture an elusive and World-renowned thief, Carmen Sandiego.
-Follow the clues, use the interweb - write down both the SQL commands /queries you used and your answers to the clues - and figure out where Carmen's headed, so we can catch her and bring her in.
+Follow the clues, use the interweb - write down both the SQL commands / queries you used and your answers to the clues - and figure out where Carmen's headed, so we can catch her and bring her in.

 ## Exercise

 #### Requirements

-- Fork and clone the in the [starter-code](starter-code/world.sql)
+- Fork and clone
 - Use the clues.sql file as your "answer sheet"
 - From the command line, let's create a new database called `carmen` and populate it with the SQL found in `world.sql`